2023-24 Academic Catalog Page

 The number of academic credits assigned to a course is based on the amount of work required in the course.
-Courses carry from 0 to 12 credits, but most offer 3 credits.
+Courses carry from 0 to 12 credits, but most offer 4 credits.
 Once credit has been earned in a course, that course may not be repeated for credit unless speciﬁcally designated.
-(See the paragraph entitled Repetition of Courses at the bottom of this page.)

-Please visit Definition of a Credit Hour for complete explanation.
+See Definition of a Credit Hour for a complete explanation.

-A full-time student carries 8 or more credits per term.
+A full-time student carries 12 or more credits per semester.
 Audit hours do not count toward full-time status, but are included among tuition charges.
-A part-time student carries fewer than 8 credits per term.
+A part-time student carries fewer than 12 credits per semester.

 The following classiﬁcations apply to students working toward a degree either full-time or part-time: